Eric Swalwell: Domestic policy

 Swalwell advocated the repeal of the No Child Left Behind Act, and increasing funding for education, while decreasing funding for defense.
 He also advocated creating renewable energy jobs with federal stimulus money.
 He said he would attempt to raise the cap on the Social Security payroll tax (which applies to annual earnings only up to $110,000 as of 2012), so that wealthier Americans would pay more into the program.

 In March 2013, Swalwell led the writing of an open letter to John S. Pistole, administrator of the Transportation Security Administration (TSA), opposing a new policy that would allow passengers to bring knives onto airplanes.
 He supports same-sex marriage and is pro-choice.
 Swalwell opposed the overturning of Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization and called it "an attack on everyone's freedom" and "government-mandated pregnancy".

+In 2019, Swalwell made gun control a signature issue of his presidential campaign, including a ban with a mandatory buyback of all firearms deemed assault weapons, and universal background checks.

 In 2022, Swalwell was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+In 2025, in response to masked ICE agents conducting increasingly violent and high-profile enforcement actions against both immigrants and citizens on behalf of the Trump administration, Swalwell said that ICE would be more credible if they didn't wear masks, and advocated for legislation that would tie ICE's funding to a ban on agents wearing masks in the course of their duties.